 Is Massage or Osteopathy Better for Injuries?

-In a word London Osteopathy, sports massage will not help resolve injuries but it is useful for reducing muscular tensions.
-Osteopathy will diagnose your injury (low back pain, knee pain, hip pain etc) and explain why your injury occurred.
-Provide hands on muscular stretching, joint articulation and joint manipulations (only if appropriate).
+In a word Osteopathy, sports massage will not help resolve injuries but it is useful for reducing muscular tensions.
+Osteopath for lower back pain, Osteopath for knee pain, Osteopath for hip pain, Osteopath for sciatica and Osteopath for plantar fasciitis.
+An Osteopath will explain why your injury occurred and provide hands on muscular stretching, joint articulation and joint manipulations (only if appropriate).
 A rehab plan will be agreed upon with prescription of home based Pilates exercises.
 Advise will be given on your lifestyle, hydration and nutrition to optimise healing times.
 We offer 15 minute free osteopathy consultations to explain how we can help you further.

 Why not try our online pilates classes